dgbeale/froggit/step-01/README.md

     WIDTH = 640
     HEIGHT = 320
 9. Test that the window is of the required size
 10. We now need to draw something, we create a **draw** function.
-Which pgzero will call
+Which pgzero will call whenever it needs to repaint the screen.